Jeelislive/Github-Analyzer/README.md

 If you plan to change authentication, database schema, or the analysis pipeline, include a migration plan and update relevant docs (`SETUP.md`, `ARCHITECTURE_SETUP.md`).

+You can use the issue templates in `.github/ISSUE_TEMPLATE/` to file bugs and feature requests.
+Pull requests are welcome—please keep PRs focused, add tests or sample data when applicable, and ensure `npm run lint` passes.

 ## Security

 - Do not commit `.env*` files or secrets